dan-leo/masters/thesis/v8/3_design.md

 	   \centering
 	   \includegraphics[width=0.85\linewidth]{../images/1568090209468.png}
 	\end{minipage}}
 \captionof{figure}[eDRX Energy histogram]{eDRX histograms of the energy produced by listening for paging occassions with respect to RF attenuation in dBm as mentioned in \S\ref{lit_edrx_ptw}.
-Martinez \cite{Martinez2019} measured values under 10mJ for both Ublox and quectel, yet on the MTN-ZTE and Vodacom-Nokia networks it is up to 5 times more.
+Martinez {[}\protect\hyperlink{ref-Martinez2019}{3}{]} measured values under 10mJ for both Ublox and Quectel, yet on the MTN-ZTE and Vodacom-Nokia networks it is up to 5 times more.
 Thus, it is apparent that network configuration is the cause of these differences.}
 \end{figure}

 [](../images/1568090173885.png){width=65%}